davidvonthenen/document-rag-guide/Document_Search_for_Better_AI_Governance.md

 Adopting a Document RAG architecture with OpenSearch brings several distinct advantages:

 * **Structured Knowledge Representation**: Entities and provenance fields (`explicit_terms`, timestamps, categories, filepaths) give structure to unstructured text and enable precise, auditable filters.
-* **Deterministic Retrieval**: The middleware issues entity-aware lexical queries to **both** stores in parallel and interleaves per-store top hits without cross-normalizing scores.
+* **Deterministic Retrieval**: The middleware issues entity-aware lexical queries to **both** stores in parallel, then (when enabled) uses an external BM25 stage to re-rank the merged hits so the LLM receives a single, auditable ordering without opaque score mixing.
 * **Reduced Hallucinations, Improved Accuracy**: Answers are grounded in retrieved documents; strict entity concurrence (e.g., `terms_set` **AND**) reduces spurious hits.
 * **Transparency and Traceability**: Highlights plus fielded clauses make it clear **why** a document matched and **which** fields contributed.
 * **Open-Source Flexibility**: Built with OpenSearch, Flask, and Python-customizable and extensible without vendor lock-in.